idcore/talk-llama-fast/README.md

 Use installation instructions from original repo above.
 Then follow additional steps for linux:

+0. put llama.cpp model weights in gguf format to ./llm_weights and adapt model path in ./talk-llama-wav2lip-ru.sh
 1. build executable talk-llama:
 1.a.
 WHISPER_CUDA=1 make clean talk-llama (if u have cuda capable gpu and cuda toolkit installed) 1.b  make clean talk-llama (if u have not gpu)